 He kept a lot of demos at the top of the funnel for a long time because “we’re a bunch of engineers talking to engineers.”
 But contractors are harder to find and they’re not as quick to dive into the mechanics of the products at first glance.
 They do tend to care more about pricing unless given more information about the quality of the service they’re considering.

 Regardless of whether Bryans customer is an engineer or a contractor, the challenge of disrupting the market and getting their attention is the same.

-“We learn as much as we can about what they’re working on, then we go in and… we try to teach them something new.
+“We learn as much as we can about what they’re working on, then we go in and…try to teach them something new.
 We have to teach them something new.”

 3. EDUCATION’S EFFECT ACROSS MULTIPLE TECHNIQUES

-Tensor has experimented with a lot of marketing tools across the country, from face-to-face interactions and content marketing on their website to live seminars and broadcast webinars.
+Tensor has experimented with a lot of marketing tools across the country.
+They’ve used face-to-face interaction, content marketing on their website, and live seminars and broadcast webinars.

-Paying attention to customer needs is vital because just being synonymous with a product (Tensar is the name brand in geogrids and other site development solutions) isn’t enough anymore.
+Paying attention to customer needs is vital.
+Just being synonymous with a product (Tensar is the name-brand in geogrids and other site development solutions) isn’t enough anymore.